sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 7. Maintenance load

-it seems edge-cases (and corresponging workarounds) will always be needed as long as there exists a code internal to `ForecastingHorizon` which converts to or from pandas objects.
+it seems edge-cases (and corresponding workarounds) will always be needed as long as there exists a code internal to `ForecastingHorizon` which converts to or from pandas objects.
 Unless that piece is specifically moved out and exposed to end-user and forcing them to make it part of their forecasting pipeline.
-It will still break, but the fault localisation for the end-user might be easier and some heavy users might choose to write their own wrappers on top of `sktime` provided convertor utility.
+Even after doing so, it will still break, but the fault localisation for the end-user might be easier and some heavy users might choose to write their own wrappers on top of `sktime` provided convertor utility.
 Giving end-users a way to fix their broken pipelines and also maybe sharing the blame for breakages with pandas.

 ## Description of proposed solution